CYBER MONDAY - 30% OFF Use coupon CM30 at checkout - Learn more

 #email_submission(tab_labels, section_labels, field_labels, blank_fields, static_fields)

-This variable outputs a list of the fields captured during a submission.
+Returns a list of the fields captured during a submission.
 You can either use: #email_submission or provide additional parameters to toggle tab labels, section labels, blank fields and static fields (such as text or HTML areas of your form).
 Specify 'true' or 'false' for each parameter, for example: #email_submission(true, true, false, true, true) For more information about this variable, click here.
-This variable can only be used in the Send Email action.

 Tracking data